- Project background

 - To map the career trajectories of a multidisciplinary cohort of Indigenous graduates of the IHP

 - To determine the enablers of professional success of these health leaders in various facets of the health system

-- To investigate the impact of active participation in the community of Aboriginal and Torres Strait Islander health professionals over the course of a career
+- To investigate the impact of active participation in the community of Indigenous health professionals over the course of a career; and

 - To theorise the confluence of community, subjectivity, self-determination and health.